 Another investment approach gaining interest among impact investors is gender lens investing (GLI).
 Here, they assess and manage investments with the intent to address gender issues and promote gender parity.
 More specifically, GLI supports investments that seek to create a positive impact on the lives of women and girls.

 One of its more obvious examples is investing in and supporting women-owned or women-led enterprises.
 Another is investing in enterprises that offer products and services that significantly improve the lives of women and girls.
 Applying a gender lens also drives investments in enterprises that promote workplace equity, either in their staffing requirements, management, boardroom representation, or within their supply chains.

 Gender lens investing has gained some traction in the Philippines and across Southeast Asia.
 In fact, over the past three years, impact capital deployed with a gender lens has increased significantly in Southeast Asia.
 In the Philippines, most of these investments support enterprises that provide critical financial services to women, such as microfinancing to support entrepreneurship and other livelihood activities.

 No matter the investment approach, we at Arowana Impact Capital remain committed to growing enterprises whose principles and practices align with our vision of sustainable development to advance social and environmental good.
-Learn more about the impact of our responsible investments here.

 This is the fifth article in our series on impact investing.
 In the next instalment, we will explore different organisational qualities that support impact investing.